usri/aks-levelup/Kustomize/README.md

 ## Introduction

-Kubernetes relies on YAML for deployment definitions.
+Kubernetes relies on YAML files for deployment definitions.
 As applications grow and more services, application and namespaces are added, these YAML definitions can become hard to manage.

 [kustomize](https://kustomize.io/#overview) is built-in to kubectl and assists in managing templates.